th2-net/th2-docs/content/versions/1-5-4/getting-started/install-th2/3-th2/generate-configs.md

     href: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token
 ---

-On this page you will find instructions about th2 installation.
+This page contains instructions about th2 installation.
 All configs will be automatically generated with special API.

 <!--more-->